 John's theme, Doctor, gets the same treatment, eventually being hijacked by Jade in Cascade.

-Atop The Fourth Wall: Although not his own theme song, [[Linkara]] makes use of the Power Rangers theme song when, after being beaten to a pulp by his cyborg counterpart Mechakara, he gets an Heroic Second Wind and morphs into "Internet Reviewer," after which he proceeds to kick Mechakara's ass.
+Atop the Fourth Wall: Although not his own theme song, [[Linkara]] makes use of the Power Rangers theme song when, after being beaten to a pulp by his cyborg counterpart Mechakara, he gets an Heroic Second Wind and morphs into "Internet Reviewer," after which he proceeds to kick Mechakara's ass.

 Red vs. Blue: After the animation got kicked up the series started denoting the shift into the epic CGI action phases with this trope.
+Most evident when the teams unite to take on the army of Tex clones in Season 10, using the classic theme song.

 Averted in "Leapfrogs: Numbers Ahoy!"
 When the young male protagonist mispronounces the villain's name, the dread!Theme actually pulls itself off the record.